dspenard/cdk-cloudwatch-alarms/README.md

-# CDK Monitoring Infrastructure
+# CDK Monitoring and Alerting Infrastructure

-CloudWatch monitoring and alerting infrastructure for dev, staging, and prod environments using AWS CDK.
+CloudWatch monitoring and alerting infrastructure for multiple environments using AWS CDK with TypeScript.

 ## Table of Contents